Christopher B. Patterson

 Biography

 Christopher B. Patterson is an Associate Professor in the Social Justice Institute at the University of British Columbia.
 His research focuses on transpacific discourses of literature, games, and films through the lens of empire studies, queer theory and creative writing.
 His first book, Transitive Cultures: Anglophone Literature of the Transpacific (Rutgers University Press, 2018), won the American Studies Association’s 2020 Shelley Fisher Fishkin Prize for International Scholarship in Transnational American Studies.
 His most recent book, Open World Empire: Race, Erotics, and the Global Rise of Video Games (New York University Press, 2020) was a finalist for both the 2020 Speculative Fictions and Cultures of Science Book Award and the 2021 John Hope Franklin Publication Prize of the American Studies Association.
-His articles have appeared in American LiteratureCultural Studies, American Quarterly, and other venues.
-He is currently co-editing the anthology Made in Asia America: Why Video Games Were Never (Really) About Us, contracted with Duke University Press.
+His articles have appeared in Positions: asia critique, American LiteratureCultural Studies, American Quarterly, and other venues.
+He is currently editing two edited collections forthcoming in 2024: Transpacific, Undisciplined (University of Washington Press), co-edited with Lily Wong and Chien-ting Lin, and Made in Asia/America: Why Video Games Were Never (Really) About Us (Duke University Press), co-edited with Tara Fickle.

 Chris received his Ph.D. in English from the University of Washington in 2013.
 Before coming to UBC in 2018, he worked as an Assistant Professor of English at the New York Institute of Technology in Nanjing, China, as a post-doctoral scholar at Chinese University of Hong Kong’s Cultural Studies Program, and as an Assistant Professor of Humanities and Creative Writing in Hong Kong Baptist University.
 From 2009-2013 he was a lead organizer for the Asian American Studies Research Collective in Seattle, and from 2011-2013 he was a program director and grant writer for the Seattle Asian American Film Festival (SAAFF).
 In 2013, Chris founded the podcast New Books in Asian American Studies, and in 2020, he founded The JAAS Podcast.
 He currently serves as the Managing Editor for decomp journal, the in-house literary and art journal of GRSJ, and as the Book Review Editor for The Journal of Asian American Studies.
 His commitment to teaching was recognized in 2018 when he was awarded Hong Kong Baptist University’s Arts Faculty Early Career Teaching Award.